dhairyashah1/USBee32-S2/README.md

 ## Features

 * Small form factor of 70mm x 27.9mm
+* Two layered customly designed general purpose Development board
 * Uses ESP32-S2-WROOM RF module
 * Breakout ports for both USB - Type A and USB - Type C
+* Uses CH340C which gives a high current output converting USB to UART logic
 * Powering modes for the ESP - Either can be used
   - USB - A: Using a USB A Male Cable
   - USB - C: Using a USB C Male Cable(Typical Mobile charger cable)
   - Vin Pin: Supplying this GPIO pin with external 5V
+* Has 2 On - board debuggable LEDS
-* Can use it as a power/communicating device for a joystick/ game controller.
+* Can use it as a power/communicating device for a joystick/ game controller
-* Space efficient PCB with integrating majority components in SMD type.
+* Space efficient PCB with integrating majority components in SMD type package

 ## Project Structure